 If approved for a 60-90-day supply, you will be responsible for 2x or 3x the coinsurance.

-Beginning January 1, 2022, the pharmacy benefit will limit all new specialty medications to a 30-day supply per fill.
-Additionally, we are introducing a new specialty tier for the BlueChoice HMO plan in which you will pay a percentage of the drug cost, also known as coinsurance up to a maximum per 30-day supply.
+The pharmacy benefit limits all new specialty medications to a 30-day supply per fill.
+You will pay a percentage of the drug cost, also known as coinsurance, up to a maximum per 30-day supply.